We hear so much about STEM, STEAM, and Coding as a required skill in today’s world.

 Begin by gathering a team of like minded educators with whom you would like to learn more about computational thinking and coding in the classroom.
 OTF Coding Connections teams can consist of two or more teachers and/or other education workers, working in a single school or across schools.

 Next, think of a project idea that will launch you on your learning voyage together.
 It can be something that you have always wondered about but have never had an opportunity to try out, or it can be an activity that you have already begun working on and that you would like to push further.
+What are you wanting to explore, discover, or deepen about how coding and computational thinking might empower your learners?
+For example: developing coding skills, greater knowledge about cross-curricular integration, how students can use coding in a specific discipline, metacognition, deeper learning, global competencies, etc.

 Finally, download our OTF Coding Connections application form and tell us how you plan to learn together, track and share your learning!